University Guide

 Accommodation

 The university has student villages in Luton, Bedford and Bedford Park.
-In the Luton Student Village, prices begin at £119,50 per week and increase to £139.50 per week for en-suite rooms.
-In the Bedford Student Village, prices begin at £100 per week and increase to £111 per week, for either standard or en-suite rooms.
-In the Bedford Polhill Park Student Village prices begin at £109 per week and increase to £129 per week.
+In the Luton Student Village, prices begin at £138.50 per week and increase to £229.95 per week for studio rooms.
+In the Bedford Student Village, prices begin at £114 per week and increase to £125 er week, for either standard or en-suite rooms.
 Once students have received and confirmed their offer at the University of Bedfordshire, they will be welcomed to apply for accommodation.
 Accommodation is offered on a first come first served basis.
 Those who are in second and third year may choose to live in private accommodation and use accommodation for students to accompany their search.

 Students' Union